View larger infographic

-The functional difference between IAM and CIAM is this: are you managing internal employee identities (IAM – aka legacy/enterprise/internal IAM) or external customer/consumer identities (CIAM)?
+The functional difference between IAM and CIAM (Customer IAM) is this: are you managing internal employee identities (IAM – aka legacy/enterprise/internal IAM) or external customer identities (CIAM)?

-- IAM (Identity and Access Management) – control of what employees can & cannot do, making sure that the organisation’s systems are not accessible to anyone external.
+- IAM (Identity and Access Management) – control of what employees can & cannot do within corporate networks, making sure that the organisation’s systems are not accessible to anyone external.

-- CIAM (Consumer/Customer Identity and Access Management) – managing external identities – be it customers, partners, contractors, things or even citizens.
-More on the function of CIAM here.
+- CIAM (Customer Identity and Access Management) – managing external identities – be it customers, consumers, partners, contractors, things or residents/citizens.
+More on the function of CIAM and managing customer identities here.

 While it may not be immediately clear that this difference would call for drastically different platforms, these groups actually demand very different use cases.

-On the contrary, user experience for customers (or ‘customer experience’) is one of the key success factors in today’s digital business.
+On the contrary, user experience for customers (customer experience) is one of the key success factors in today’s digital business.
 If you deliver a bad experience, your customers will leave unhappy, quickly moving to another service provider and taking their money – your revenue – with them.
 For externally-facing Customer IAM systems, an intuitive UX is not a ‘nice-to-have’ – it’s a prerequisite to success.

-Another difference between IAM and CIAM is in how the environments are treated.
+Another IAM vs CIAM difference is in how the environments are treated.
 In an enterprise environment (IAM), changes to the system tend to be slower, and the systems are quite inflexible.
 It’s not commonplace for such systems to constantly keep up with the latest trends and hop on board with every new technology.
-This is in stark contrast to customer facing solutions, who do try to update system features on a regular basis, as it could be a way to stand out from the competition.
+This is in stark contrast to customer facing solutions, which do update system features on a regular basis, as it could be a way to stand out from the competition.

 Rigid enterprise IAM solutions are not built for these kinds of demands, but CIAM should enable quick changes to be made through simple configuration rather than a full recode.
 CIAM is designed to be flexible enough to keep up with consumer trends, and nowadays, most likely deployed as a managed service such as IDaaS.

 Scalability is a big differentiator between IAM and CIAM.
 For any size of company, the number of employees rarely matches the potential number of consumers.
 For example, a customer-facing solution might have a million users, but nowhere near that many employees.
 Therefore, the scalability requirements for IAM and CIAM solutions are hugely different.

-Internal IAM is driven by the Human Resources team and the number of identities doesn’t usually fluctuate rapidly – adding or removing employees, or amending roles and access, is a difference of few hundred per day in even the largest organisations.
+Internal IAM is driven by the Human Resources team and the number of identities doesn’t usually fluctuate rapidly.
+Adding or removing employees, or amending roles and access, is a maximum difference of a few hundred per day in even the largest organisations.

-Compare this to an external system, where the number of users (hopefully) grows rapidly and the need to effectively manage these identities is crucial.
-CIAM is built for you to know exactly who is accessing your online services, but also in which role they are entering, or which organisation they represent, without manual effort.
+Compare this to an external system, where the number of users (hopefully) grows rapidly, and the need to effectively manage these identities is crucial.
+CIAM is built for you to know exactly who is accessing your online services, but also in which role they are entering, or which organisation they represent, without manual effort from the IT administrator.